nathan-hello/use-join-hook/README.md

 # use-join-hook

-A React hook for interacting with Crestron processors.
+A typesafe React hook for interacting with Crestron processors.

 ### Install